uzumaki-narut0/Auto_Ticket/README.md

 * Clone the project, go to the project folder using terminal.
 * To add / Change test cases, use the file `input.txt`
-* To build the application, type `docker build .` on terminal
+* To build the application, type `docker build -t autotick .` on terminal
-* Once build is complete, type `docker run` to run the application
+* Once build is complete, type `docker run autotick` to run the application